 The Janet language is implemented on top of an abstract machine (AM).
 The compiler converts Janet data structures to this bytecode, which can then be efficiently executed from inside a C program.
-To understand Janet bytecode, it is useful to understand the abstractions used inside the Janet AM, as well as the C types used to implement these features.
+To understand the janet bytecode, it is useful to understand the abstractions used inside the Janet AM, as well as the C types used to implement these features.

-Janet.
+in janet.
 It is basically a wrapper around the idea of a stack.
 The stack is

 divided into a number of stack frames (

-JanetStackFrame * in C), each of
+JanetStackFrame * in C), each of which

-which contains information such as the function that created the stack frame,
+contains information such as the function that created the stack frame,

-the program counter for the stack frame, a pointer to the previous frame, and
+the program counter for the stack frame, a pointer to the previous frame,

 X: Slot X X - Stack Top, for next function call. ----- Frame next ----- X X X X X X X - Stack 0 ----- Frame 0 ----- X X X - Stack -1 ----- Frame -1 ----- X X X X X - Stack -2 ----- Frame -2 ----- ... ... ... ----- Bottom of stack

 Fibers also have an incomplete stack frame for the next function call on top of their stacks.
 Making a function call involves pushing arguments to this temporary stack, and then invoking either the CALL or TCALL instructions.
 Arguments for the next function call are pushed via the PUSH, PUSH2, PUSH3, and PUSHA instructions.
 The stack of a fiber will grow as large as needed, although by default janet will limit the maximum size of a fiber's stack.
 The maximum stack size can be modified on a per fiber basis.

 The slots in the stack are exposed as virtual registers to instructions.
 They can hold any Janet value.